pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-protocols.md

 ## Communication Protocols
 _Govern the exchange of information in network transmission._

-- Dictate how the format and timing of transmitted data
+- Dictate the format and timing of transmitted data
 - Also include methods to recover data lost in transit

 E.g.: TCP, UDP, HTTP, DNS